ignaciovazquez/backoff/README.rst

         return requests.get(url)

-When a give up event occurs, the exception in question is reraised and so code calling an `on_exception` decorated may still need to do exception handling.
+When a give up event occurs, the exception in question is reraised and so code calling an `on_exception`-decorated function may still need to do exception handling.

 @backoff.on_predicate
 ---------------------